Widescreen Games

 Target : mature audience

 It seems that Spirit Under Control was playable as we could read it on the general information section, but, to this day, no such playable demo was made available on the web.
-Only four tiny screenshots are available here to remember the existence of this obscure, interesting project.
-It isn’t the first lost cancelled game made by Widescreen Games.
-In the same category, we could add titles such as Amon Ra, Ghostman or even Paparazzi.
+Only four tiny screenshots are available here to remember the existence of this obscure project.
+It isn’t the first lost cancelled game made by Widescreen Games, as we also could add titles such as Amon Ra, Ghostman or even Paparazzi.

 If you know someone who worked on Spirit Under Control and could help us preserve more screenshots, footage or details, please let us know!